 You can join STAG/SOA/BOF by using this link - click here.

 Please see the Events tab for details of our Autumn Programme from Wed 3rd August till Monday 3rd October 2022.

 Oringen is the world's largest orienteering event, taking place in Sweden each summer over five days.
 As a local alternative, you are once again invited to take part in a a Maprun challenge around Glasgow's subway The Clockwork Orange over five days instead.
 Each course starts and finishes at a subway station, so it is easy to get to and from; between the stations, you have to visit a number of controls — but it's up to you which ones you choose!

-Orienteering is a sport that combines map reading and running.
+Orienteering is an exciting adventure sport suitable for all ages and fitness levels.
+It combines map reading and running.
 Competitors have to find their way between a series of checkpoints, called controls, as quickly as possible.
 There’s no set route between the controls, so you have to decide which way to go and then find your way there without getting lost.